-Also, the Australian Bureau of Statistics claims that 88 percent of kids with autism experience problems learning and require complex support systems.
-However, research and experience has shown that some of the symptoms of autism can be relieved with kids bean bag chairs.
+claims that 88 per cent of kids with autism experience problems learning.
+These children require complex support systems.
+However, research and experience have shown that some of the symptoms of autism can be relieved with kids bean bag chairs.

 What Is Autism?

 (A4), autism is a neurological brain disorder that currently affects more than 53,000 children under 16 years of age.
-The cause of autism is unknown, but research shows that genetics and environmental conditions both play a role in its onset, which usually occurs at birth but is not diagnosed until later.
+The cause of autism is unknown.
+Research shows genetics and environmental conditions both play a role in its onset.
+The onset of autism usually occurs at birth but is not diagnosed until early childhood

-- Communication – Autistic children have difficulty learning language skills and communicating with both peers and adults.
+- Communication: Autistic children have difficulty learning language skills and communicating with both peers and adults.
 They may not respond to questions or statements, and they may not show interest in sharing thoughts or ideas.

-- Overactive senses – Sensory experiences may be profoundly intense for autistic children.
+- Overactive senses: Sensory experiences may be profoundly intense for autistic children.
 They may be sensitive to light, loud sounds or the feel of certain textures.

 Seeking a Cure for Autism

 Although researchers have been working for years on a cure for autism, so far, nothing seems promising.
 However, several methods have been developed to help autistic children cope with the disorder and lead lives close to those of unaffected kids.